-A site is the home of a set of phone, Edge devices, or a combination of the two.
+A site is a container for phone and BYOC Premises Edge configuration information.
 It defines the Telephony properties, for example the country code or area code, for dialing in addition to the call classification rules and outbound routing rules.
 The telephony properties and rules of a site apply to a new call, when a phone located in that site establishes the call.
 The telephony properties and rules of a site also apply when the system dials on trunks connected to an Edge contained in that site.
 A site or an address group provides outbound call routing services for phones in the same location.

 - Provide routing connections for all calls that come from an Edge group.